RogerMGu/Portfolio/Old Music Recommender Link (with R).md

-I have done a Music Recommender System with R and uploaded into shinyapps using Shiny package.
+I have built a Music Recommender System with R and deployed it into shinyapps using Shiny's R package.

 https://rogermgu.shinyapps.io/Music_Recommender/